 This paper introduces methodologies that are natural algorithmic progressions of an automated assembly planner towards fully automating generative process planning.
 Generative process planning describes the methods process engineers use to modify manufacturing (or process) plans after a design is complete.
-Section 2 introduces an automatic assembly planning framework used as the foundation for automating generative process planning and provides an overview of motivational factors promoting the development of automatic generative process planning techniques.
+Section 2 introduces an automatic assembly planning system used as the framework for automating generative process planning and provides an overview of motivational factors promoting the development of automatic generative process planning techniques.
 Section 3 places the assembly planner in the context of generative process planning.
 It further introduces geometric problems associated with top-level assembly planning and special-purpose routines implemented within the assembly planner to solve those problems.
-Methods are presented for saving, restoring, and propagating subassembly analyses for top-level assembly analysis.
-Section 4 describes the implementation of constraint rules enabling users to automatically "reconcile" existing constraints applied to an older version of an assembly to a new version of an assembly.
-Finally, Section 5 concludes the paper and presents future research areas.
+Methods have been developed and are presented for automatically saving, restoring, and propagating subassembly analyses for top-level assembly analysis.
+Section 4 describes the implementation of manufacturing constraint rules enabling users to automatically "reconcile" existing constraints